NickvisionApps/Application/README.md

 ## Chat
 <a href='https://matrix.to/#/#nickvision:matrix.org'><img width='140' alt='Join our room' src='https://user-images.githubusercontent.com/17648453/196094077-c896527d-af6d-4b43-a5d8-e34a00ffd8f6.png'/></a>

+## Contributing

+See [CONTRIBUTING.md](CONTRIBUTING.md) for details on how can you help the project and how to provide information so we can help you in case of troubles with the app.

 ## Building Manually
 Application uses `vcpkg` to manage its dependencies and `cmake` as its build system.